 Saturday, May 11th – Wednesday, May 15th: A five-day birding trip to Point Pelee National Park, Rondeau Provincial Park and Hillman Marsh Conservation Area.
 There is no experience quite like taking in spring migration at Point Pelee National Park.
 Overall, the birding is off-the-charts good; in fact, it is Birding Nirvana.
 As a guide, I assure you that you will get my very best in patience, information sharing, bird spotting, ID by sight and sound, and logistical coverage such as organizing carpooling and meals, as well as taking care of eBird lists.
 In 2018, the Eastern Ontario Birding group enjoyed superb birding, and in the end, between the three tour groups, we tallied a total of 210 species of birds.
 Warblers, tanagers, flycatchers, vireos, grosbeaks, wrens, thrushes, sparrows, terns and shorebirds are just some of the bird groups you’ll get to enjoy (and learn more about) during this tour.
-For more information with regards to last year’s tours, including eBird checklists and testimonials, please see EOB’s Point Pelee hub, here.
+For more information with regards to last year’s trips, including eBird checklists and testimonials, please see EOB’s Point Pelee hub, here.

 Long Point Provincial Park: If there is interest, I am available to lead a full day tour at Long Point Provincial Park/Bird Observatory, as well as Backus Woods, on Thursday, May 16th.
 The cost would be $70.00 for the day.
 Please be in touch if this interests you!
 Please note that logistics such as carpooling and accommodations have not yet been prepared for this possible tour.